SmarterApp/RDW_Documentation/docs/Runbook.DataSpecifications.md

 Test results (aka exams) are pushed into the RDW using the [Test Result Transmission][1] (TRT) format using the [Exam Endpoints](API.md#exam-endpoints).
 The TRT is a flexible format so additional clarification may be found in the [Logical Data Model][2].
 If there is a conflict between the two, the logical data model should be used as the source of truth.

 This section further clarifies the data in the TRT, including requirements specific to the RDW.
+The following data fields are always required:

 | Mandatory Field | Comment |
 | -------------- | ------- |